-Product Type PDS4 Product Class Allowed PDS4 Extensions (a.k.a. data structures or objects) Derived from (See T able 8 ) Usage and notes Observational Product Observational (1) Array 1D (Deprecated) Array Base Array 2D Image Array 2D Map Array 2D Spectrum Array 3D Array 3D Image Array 3D Movie Array 3D Spectrum Table Binary Table Base F ixed width.
-Each field must be defined by a record offset and length.
-Note that not all fields must use binary data-types, and ASCII data types can be included also.
-Table Character F ixed width.
-Each field must be defined by a record offset and length Note: A field delimiter can be used outside of the defined fields to allow a fixed-width ASCII table to be read as e.g. as CSV as well.
-Note: In ASCII tables a header line can be included, if the relevant byte offset is used to skip this.
-Table Delimited Parsable Byte Stream Delimited (e.g by tab or comma).
-Fields can have variable lengths.
-Note: a header line (e.g. defining the fields) can be included to help the end user, if the relevant byte offset is used in the label to skip this.
-Stream Text Header Note that headers can be declared, but are essentially ignored by PDS4 and Encoded Header Encoded Byte Stream stored in the label or an allowed PDS4 data structure.

-Supplementary Product Browse Any of the objects listed for Product_Observational, see above Encoded Image Encoded Byte Stream Product Thumbnail Encoded Image Product Document Encoded Byte Stream Product File Text Stream_Text Parsable Byte Stream Product Context Agency, Facility, Instrument, Instrument_Host, Investigation, Resource, Target Product SPICE Kernel SPICE Kernel Parsable Byte Stream Product XML Schema XML Schema Parsable Byte Stream
+Product Type PDS4 Product Class Allowed PDS4 Derived Usage and notes

+Extensions from

+(a.k.a. data structures or (See

+objects) T able 8)

+Observational Product Observational Array 1D (Deprecated) Array

+(1) Array_2D_Image Base

+Array 2D Map

+Array 2D Spectrum

+Array 3D

+Array 3D Image

+Array 3D Movie

+Array 3D Spectrum

+Table_Binary Table Fixed width.
+Each field must be

+Base defined by a record offset and

+length.
+Note that not all fields

+must use binary data-types, and

+ASCII data types can be included

+also.

+Table_Character Fixed width.
+Each field must be

+defined by a record offset and

+length

+Note: A field delimiter can be

+used outside of the defined fields

+to allow a fixed-width ASCII table

+to be read as e.g. as CSV as

+well, but this does not work with

+group fields, so be aware!

+Note: In ASCII tables a header

+line can be included, if the

+relevant byte offset is used to skip

+this.
+If this is done, the field

+names listed in the ASCII

+header must match those in the

+PDS4 label.

+Note: Field_Character includes a

+field_format attribute which can

+be used to describe the type,

+width etc. of the data.
+This is very

+useful for validation and should

+be included if possible.

+Table_Delimited Parsable Delimited (e.g by tab or comma).

+Byte Fields can have variable lengths.

+Stream Note: In ASCII tables a header

+line can be included, if the

+relevant byte offset is used to skip

+this.
+If this is done, the field

+names listed in the ASCII

+header must match those in the

+PDS4 label.

+Note: Field_Delimited includes a

+field_format attribute which can

+be used to describe the type,

+width etc. of the data.
+This is very

+useful for validation and should

+be included if possible.

+Stream_Text

+Header - Note that headers can be

+Encoded Header Encoded declared, but are essentially

+Byte ignored by PDS4 and any

+Stream information in the header needed

+to interpret the data must also be

+stored in the label or an allowed

+PDS4 data structure.

+Supplementary Product_Browse Any of the objects listed for

+Product_Observational,

+see above

+Encoded Image Encoded

+Byte

+Stream

+Product Thumbnail Encoded Image

+Product_Document Encoded

+Byte

+Stream

+Product_File_Text Stream_Text Parsable

+Byte

+Stream

+Product_Context Agency, Facility,

+Instrument,

+Instrument_Host,

+Investigation, Resource,

+Target

+Product SPICE Kernel SPICE_Kernel Parsable

+Byte

+Stream

+Product XML Schema XML_Schema Parsable

+Byte

+Stream

-(1) Observational products (Product\Observational) can include, in addition to the observational data, additional data files useful for the interpretation and analysis of the data.
-These additional files can use, in addition the objects listed under Product\Observational, the Encoded\Image data structure.
+(1) Observational products (Product_Observational) can include, in addition to the observational data, additional data files useful for the interpretation and analysis of the data.
+These additional files can use, in addition the objects listed under Product_Observational, the Encoded_Image data structure.

-(2) Product\Bundle and Product\Collection (aggregate products) have not been included in this table.
-These products use the Stream\Text data structure.
+(2) Product_Bundle and Product_Collection (aggregate products) have not been included in this table.
+These products use the Stream_Text data structure.